christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 Buttons should stay selected when clicked like visually.

+Lower id surface objects render below, so a rabbit needs to have lower id than trees so it goes under the tree

+Add a view with switchable tabs to view trees and bush properties too

+After rabbit dies of hunger, error next iteration.

-Make it so you cant walk on water.
+Make it so you cant walk on water, and that trees cant be placed on stone